 The Center’s F&B program uses paper straws, compostable plastic-ware and recycled paper products at The Sail Plaza.
 Recycled paper vessels, napkins and bags are used at all indoor concessions.
 Grab-and-go containers are also biodegradable plastic.
 Drinks are served in compostable plastic cups and recycled paper cups with plastic lids and straws optional.
 A transition plan is in place for the sip cup lid to eliminate the straw option over time.

-Unused food that is deemed safe for consumption such as boxed lunches are donated to local charities by our in-house Food & Beverage provider.
+Unused food that is deemed safe for consumption such as whole fruits and vegetables, bread, bagels, and bottled/canned beverages, is donated to local charities by our in-house Food & Beverage provider.
+Please see the Annual Report for program details and the quantity of food donated annually.

 Green Paper Products & Supplies